microsoft/WhatTheHack/999-SAPonAzure/README.md

 #### Challenge #1: SAP Deployment

+Mango Inc is an established manufacturer planning to modernize IT infrastructure.
+As part of that, they want to migrate existing SAP systems from on-premise to Azure more rapid way.
+They identified SAP on Azure github repo and liked the Microsoft provided automation content.
+Deploy SAP S/4 hana system using the available automation script in resourses folder.
+After deployment is completed, verify all the deployed resource and be familiarize yourself.

 [Automated deployment of SAP environment](https://github.com/Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/tree/main/01-SAP-Auto-Deployment)

 ####  Challenge #2: Azure Monitor

+As Mango Inc is running SAP landscape on on-premise for long time, they already had well established monitoring processes.
+However most of the monitoring is based on age old scripting.
+They want to modernize monitoring infrastructure by using azure native services as much as possible while maintaining same or better standards than existing.
+Design end to end monitoring for SAP Infrastructure that can monitor all underlying infrastructure, Operating system, databases and SAP application.

 ####  Challenge #3: SAP Security

+Like every organization, Security & compliance are the top most priority for Mango Inc. They have very big security team to manage IT security infrastructure.
+Over a period of time, thier security engineers built sophisticated security policies which every IT team in Mango Inc has to follow mandatorily.
+As systems are moving to Azure, they would like to use native services as much as possible while maintaining established standards.
+Design end to end proactive and reactive monitoring for SAP infrastructure with easy to understand dashboards.

 ####  Challenge #4: BCDR with ANF